natsunoyuki/PeekingDuckReborn/README.md

 - [ ] Update model weights repository on the internet to replace [the original](https://storage.googleapis.com/peekingduck/models)

 ## Features
-### Build realtime computer vision pipelines
+### Build customizable, realtime computer vision pipelines
-* Use PeekingDuckReborn to develop custom computer vision pipelines with minimal lines of code.
+* Use PeekingDuckReborn to develop custom computer vision pipelines with minimal lines of Python code.
+* Developed customized pipelines with YAML configuration files.

 ### Leverage on SOTA models
 * PeekingDuckReborn comes with powerful models such as the <a href="https://github.com/Natsunoyuki-AI-Laboratory/PeekingDuckReborn/wiki/Model-Nodes#rt_detr">RT-DETR object detection model</a>, <a href="https://github.com/Natsunoyuki-AI-Laboratory/PeekingDuckReborn/wiki/Dabble-Nodes#bot_sort">BoT-SORT tracker</a>, and the <a href="https://github.com/Natsunoyuki-AI-Laboratory/PeekingDuckReborn/wiki/Model-Nodes#vit_pose">VITPose human pose estimation model</a>.
 Mix and match different nodes to develop solutions to solve custom use cases.